Enjoy the colourful Tulips

 Most EU nationals do not need a visa or work permit to live and work in the Netherlands but non-EU nationals do.
 EU nationals should refer to the official European Union website at www.europa.eu for more details.
-If you are staying longer than 3 months and want to take work you will need to obtain a Citizen Service Number (Burger Servicenummer or BSN) from the local tax office.

 To apply for a working holiday visa contact your nearest Netherlands Consulate in your home country.
 Another option is to arrive in the Netherlands as a tourist and then apply to change your status to resident permit so you can work.
 If you plan on doing this you should apply at the Aliens Police Service (Vreemdelingenpolitie) or Town Hall.
 Take your passport, any evidence of employment or proof you have funds to support yourself, health insurance details and an address (usually a hostel address will suffice).

 If you aren’t from an EU country and don’t qualify for a working holiday visa don’t sweat as there are other options.
 Check out a student visa or find an employer that might sponsor you.
 For instance an English Language School may sponsor you to teach English.

 The Netherlands is in Europe so if you are already in Europe you can get there by rail and/or bus or by flying.
 If you are further afield, an airfare may be the best option.